swenyang/react-iscroll/README.md

 ```js
 npm i iscroll-react
 ```
-Use React-IScroll in your project:
+Use React IScroll in your project:
 ```js
 import IScroll from "iscroll-react"
 import React, { Component } from 'react'